rohit12crj/Study-Notes/Terraform/notes.md

 ✅ when will use terraform workspaces vs directories
 - Terraform workspaces allow you to use the same Terraform code but maintain separate state files.
 - not recommended for prod
+- explain with example how ill u reference the values when using terraform workspaces

 | Feature          | Workspaces                   | Directories                   |
 | ---------------- | ---------------------------- | ----------------------------- |